 Chartered Organization (Sponsor)

-Every BSA Troop belongs to an organization.
-The Chartered Organization for Troop 2 is the Peoples Church Interdenominational of East Lansing.
-The Chartered Organization shares our objectives for the boys and insures that there is adequate, trained leadership.
-A Chartered Organization Representative acts a liaison between Troop 2 and Peoples Church.
+Every Scouts BSA Troop belongs to an organization.
+The Chartered Organization for Troop 2 is The Peoples Church Interdenominational of East Lansing.
+The Chartered Organization shares our objectives for the youth and ensures that there is adequate, trained leadership.
+A Chartered Organization Representative acts as a liaison between Troop 2 and The Peoples Church.

 The Troop Committee functions as an administration and support organization for the Troop.
 The Troop Committee takes care of non-program issues surrounding the Troop.
 For example: newsletters, Troop funds, fund raising activities, membership drives and Troop coordination, activity permits and coordination, advancement records, procurement and maintenance of Troop equipment.The Scoutmaster